budik21/fapi-docs/docs/aoi-essentials.md

 ---
-id:     intro
+id:     api-essentials
-title:  Football API Intro
+title:  API Essentials
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Football API Intro

 ## What is Football API?
 Football API a GraphQL API allowing to access football data stored in Livesport Football Database.